jiang18/mph/README.md

 MPH prefers Plink bim/fam/bed files for genotypes.
 Other input files are mostly CSV.

 ## SNP info file
-This CSV file is critical for building genomic relationship matrices (GRM).
+This CSV file is critical for building genomic relationship matrices (GRMs).
 Each column corresponds to one GRM.
 In the example data, there are five columns for five chromosomes.

 If a SNP does not belong to a GRM, leave the corresponding cell blank.
 If a SNP belongs to ***n*** GRMs, put **1/*n*** in the ***n*** cells.
 The row sum of any SNP should be equal to 1.